 Alishan Competition Fine Grade Qing Xin Oolong (阿里山青心烏龍) is a top grade oolong from the famous Alishan tea growing area of Taiwan.
 Made from the Qing Xin (青心), or Green Heart cultivar, it has a smooth profile that is both floral and creamy.
 As stipulated in competition rules, this oolong undergoes very light baking that brings out complexities of the tea without overshadowing the floral aspect of the Qing Xin cultivar.
 This particular tea is from the spring 2020 crops and was entered into competition held by the Meishan Farmers’ Association in May 2021.

-We were lucky this year to acquire a small amount of this Alishan Competition ‘Fine Grade’ Qing Xin Oolong with the help of a tea master in Taiwan.
+We were able to acquire a small amount of this 2020 Alishan Competition ‘Fine Grade’ Qing Xin Oolong with the help of a tea master in Taiwan.
 Every year in Taiwan, local competitions are held to determine the best teas of that season.
-This particular tea took part in the Alishan Farmers’ Association competition in 2019 and achieved a Fine Grade.
-Specifically, it means that from 681 Alishan Qing Xin Oolong teas that took part this year, about 57% have been awarded a grade.
-The grading is split, with 21 teas winning First Grade, 28 teas winning Second Grade, 39 teas winning Third Grade.
-Further 300 teas were judged to be an excellent representation of a classic Alishan Oolong, worthy of taking a place in the competition.
+This particular tea took part in the Alishan Farmers’ Association competition in 2020 and achieved a Fine Grade.
+Specifically, it means that from around 700 Alishan Qing Xin Oolong teas that took part this year, about 50% have been awarded a grade.
+The grading is split, with 20 teas winning First Grade, 30 teas winning Second Grade, 40 teas winning Third Grade.
+Further around 300 teas were judged to be an excellent representation of a classic Alishan Oolong, worthy of taking a place in the competition.